cornerstonejs/cornerstone3D/packages/docs/docs/concepts.md

 ### Adding Tools

 The @Tools library comes packaged with several common tools.
-All implement either the `BaseTool` or `BaseAnnotationTool`.
+All implement either the `BaseTool` or `AnnotationTool`.
 Adding a tool makes it available to ToolGroups.
 A high level `.removeTool` also exists.

 ```js